 "Inspect Element" is the tool we will explore most in this tutorial, and it's what opens first when you launch the Developer Tools in most browsers.
 Or, click the "Elements" tab in the Developer Tools to get back to it if you've been exploring elsewhere.

-It's also a bit hidden: you'll need to open Inspect Element, press your Esc key, then select the Emulate tab and click the Enable Emulation button to start it.
+It's also a bit hidden: you'll need to open Inspect Element and click the phone icon button to start it.
 Then, you'll have a perfect tool to understand how others experience a webpage.

 It's time to get to work.
 We'll first use Search to find things on a webpage, then use Elements to edit text and more on a site, and finally will use Emulation to see how our site would look on a phone from a specific location.